EngAlaaEmad/finding-lane-lines/README.md

 - Extrapolation of the Hough lines
 - Adding the lane lines to the original image

-The functions are implemented using the *NumPy* and *matplotlib* libraries.
+The functions are implemented using the *OpenCV*, *NumPy* and *matplotlib* libraries.
 The pipeline is demonstrated below with the outputs of each step:

 Original image: